Roku Revenue Flat in Q4, Roku Channel Reaches 100 Million U.S. Viewers

 Roku also touted a new milestone: In Q4, the Roku Channel reached U.S. households with an estimated 100 million people (up from 80 million a year prior), according to the company.

 In 2022, Roku grew overall Platform segment revenue 20%, to $2.7 billion, through higher ad sales, distribution of streaming services and FAST channels, Roku Pay and its media and entertainment (M&E) promotional offerings.
 Platform revenue in Q4 was up 5%, to $731 million.
-Roku’s Devices revenue fell 18%, to $135.8 million.
+Revenue in Roku’s newly renamed Devices segment (previously called Player) fell 18%, to $135.8 million; the Devices segment now includes licensing arrangements with service operators and TV brands in addition to hardware sales.

 Meanwhile, operating expenses jumped 71% in the fourth quarter, to $614.3 million.
 Roku said it has been “adjusting our operations and operating expense profile to better manage through the challenging macro environment.”
 It expects operating expense growth to decline over the course of the 2023, from a roughly 40% increase in Q1 to a “single-digit” uptick by Q4.

+In November, Roku said it was eliminating 200 jobs in the U.S., cutting about 7% of its overall workforce.
+The company recorded restructuring charges of $38.1 million in Q4, which included $30.6 million in severance and related charges.

-For Q1, Roku said the outlook “reflects normal seasonality” with total net revenue projected to be roughly $700 million, down about 5%.
+For Q1, Roku said the outlook “reflects normal seasonality” with total net revenue projected to be roughly $700 million, down about 5% (but slightly better than analyst forecasts).
 The company expects total gross profit of roughly $310 million with adjusted EBITDA of negative $110 million.
 “Given our ongoing work to carefully manage expenditures, we are committed to a path that delivers positive adjusted EBITDA for full year 2024,” the company said.

 Last month Roku announced that it had 70 million active streaming accounts at the end of 2022, gaining about 4.6 million in Q4.
 Total streaming hours on Roku devices in Q4 hit 23.9 billion (up 23% on an annual basis) and 87.4 billion for full-year 2022 (up 19%).